decalyu/HPC-AI-Resources/README.md

 # 🚀 HPC-AI-Resources Repository Overview 🌟

-Welcome to the **HPC-AI-Resources** repository!
-This repository offers accessible resources and workshops on AI and supercomputing (high-performance computing, HPC) designed for both STEM (Science, Technology, Engineering, and Mathematics) and non-STEM majors.
-The materials are presented in simple language, requiring no prior technical background, making them suitable for a wide range of learners.
+Welcome to the HPC-AI-Resources Repository!
+This repository provides easy-to-understand resources and workshops on AI and supercomputing (HPC), tailored for both STEM (Science, Technology, Engineering, and Mathematics) and non-STEM majors.
+The content is beginner-friendly, requiring no prior technical background.

-The focus is on bridging the AI digital gap and enabling participants to harness the power of AI and HPC for research, innovation, and discovery.
-By simplifying complex concepts, these workshops aim to empower researchers and students alike to confidently integrate AI and HPC into their academic and professional pursuits.
+The goal is to bridge the AI digital gap and empower participants to use AI and HPC for research, innovation, and discovery.
+These workshops simplify complex topics, helping researchers and students confidently apply AI and HPC in their work.

-Click on the repository Wiki for more details.
+For more details, visit the repository Wiki.